jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 \end{bmatrix}
 ```

 The QFT is equivalent to the application of this unitary matrix to the quantum state.
-The columns of the matrix are the DFTs of the N orthogonal quantum basis vectors $[1,0,0,\dots], [0,1,0,\dots],[0,0,1,\dots], $etc. Because of linearity, we can apply it to a general quantum state that is a superposition of the basis states.
+The columns of the matrix are the DFTs of the N orthogonal quantum basis vectors $[1,0,0,\dots], [0,1,0,\dots],[0,0,1,\dots], $ etc. Because of linearity, we can apply it to a general quantum state that is a superposition of the basis states.

 However, to implement the algorithm on a quantum computer, we need a way to implement it using quantum gates.
 The QFT algorithm is an ingeneous way to decompose the matrix into the sequential application of Hadamard (H) gates and Controlled-phase (CP) gates.